How to Create Reports with Power BI Service

 9. Final Touches and Saving

 Add more visualizations as needed, and remember to save your work.
-At any time, personalize your display settings using ‘View.’
-Change the size of the report and colors for improved readability.
+Use the ‘View’ menu to adjust the layout and colors for improved readability.

 10. Create a Dashboard

 Next, create a dashboard by selecting ‘Pin to a live page.’
-You can add the report to an existing dashboard or build a new dashboard.
-Customize the dashboard by adding tiles and different content types.
+You can add the report to an existing one or build a new dashboard.
+Add tiles and other content to customize it.

 Power BI Service Create Dashboard